 The third reason that i shoot mainly with the iPhone X is for convenience.
 I can quickly post to social media, or transfer photos via airdrop to my Mac, or even other iPhone users!“

 The Samsung Galaxy S9+ is consistently ranked as one of the top 3 smartphone cameras currently available on the market.
+It’s also makes an excellent camera for blogging.
 This top-of-the-line phone comes in at 6.22 x 2.91 x 0.33 in and weighs 6.67 oz.
 It has an 8MP front camera, a 12MP rear wide-angle camera, and a 12MP rear telephoto camera.

 The camera, of course, offers dual optical image stabilization, digital zoom up to 10x, and optical zoom up to 2x.
 One of the features that sets this camera apart from the rest is the dual-aperture on the rear-wide camera, with two separate f-stops!
 The built-in camera app also has a Pro mode, which makes it easier to get a quality image without a lot of post-processing.